 Permits are required for special events and non-traditional uses of the park.
-Want to stage a photo-shoot, exercise your first amendment rights, or hold a special event at the park?
 Because these are not typical uses of our park and can have a significant impact on park visitors and resources, staff will review permit applications to determine whether your proposal would have a detrimental effect on the park or impact our regular visitors and will evaluate your permit request.

 Please note that while a special park use may meet the above criteria, not all activities are approved based on park specific resources, visitation, and potential impact.
 There are many regulations for the use of National Parks for private events.
 These guide us to appropriately approve permitting requests.
 The laws guiding our permit process include, but are not limited to, 36 CFR § 2.50, §1.5(d), and 43 CFR Subpart A. These laws and regulations allow us to appropriately approve permitting requests.
 To learn more about these laws, review the Electronic Code of Federal Regulations.

 Activities that Require a PermitThe following include, but are not limited to, activities that require a permit:

 Guidance for permitting special events is found in 36 CFR § 2.50 - Special events.
 This regulation stipulates the following conditions for approving and denying special event requests:

 (a) …There is a meaningful association between the park area and the events, and the observance contributes to visitor understanding of the significance of the park area, and a permit therefor has been issued by the superintendent.
 A permit shall be denied if such activities would:

 (1) Cause injury or damage to park resources; or

 (2) Be contrary to the purposes for which the natural, historic, development and special use zones were established; or unreasonably impair the atmosphere of peace and tranquility maintained in wilderness, natural, historic, or commemorative zones.